pelithne/AKS_secure_baseline_the_hard_way/README.md

 <img src="https://github.com/pelithne/AKS_secure_baseline_the_hard_way/blob/main/images/resourcegroups.jpg" width="1000">

 13) Verify that a virtual network link exists between the Hub and spoke to enable the jumpbox to resolve the AKS domain name and access the cluster.
-Select the node group called **MC_rg-spoke_private-aks-xxxxx_eastus**
+Select the node group called **MC_rg-spoke_private-aks-xxxxx_eastus**.

 14) Select the **Private DNS zone**.